mehulrai/capstone1/README.md

 Potential stakeholders who would find this interesting: Ride hailing companies

 Potential places to share your results post project (world, website)

+What is the problem you want to solve?
+Who is your client and why do they care about this problem?
+In other words, what will your client do or decide based on your analysis that they wouldn’t have done otherwise?
+What data are you using?
+How will you acquire the data?
+Briefly outline how you’ll solve this problem.
+Your approach may change later, but this is a good first step to get you thinking about a method and solution.
+What are your deliverables?
+Typically, this includes code, a paper, or a slide deck.